-Residents at The North Eastern Community Residential Aged Care Facility receive individualised clinical care.
+Residents at the North Eastern Community Aged Care Home receive individualised clinical care.
 Our comprehensive services cover:

 - Communication – speech, vision, hearing.

 - Continence management.

 - Falls risk management.

 - Palliative care specific to aged care.

 - Behavioural management.

 We are committed to the implementation of the following objectives regarding Aged Care Service Provision: